marcrohloff/edr-test/README.md

 the wire or through a message quueue.
 You will see I created a few different, configurable activity loggers inclduing one for debugging to the display.

+For commands, I separated out the code for Activities into a concern.
+This allowed me to create Commands that did not generate activity but might be useful to run from a script (I implemented a simple `Wait` command)

 ### Activity Log Data Structure

 There Was quite a bit of ambiguity here so I created what seemed logical to